Entanglement, Chaos & Topology

 Gapless topological phases of matter

 A key realization over the past decades has been the role of topology in the understanding of quantum phases of matter.
 Topological phases of matter lack a conventional description in terms of a local order parameter, and they can show quantized properties and protected surface states, as exemplified by the celebrated topological insulators.
 Most topological phases enjoy a bulk gap which plays a crucial role in the protection of the topological properties.
 To go beyond the recent examples of non-interacting gapless topological materials such as Weyl semimetals, we have undertaken the study of a new class of strongly interacting quantum systems that are gapless in the bulk with topologically protected edge modes as long as certain symmetries are preserved.
 Despite the absence of a bulk gap, the topological edge modes in such gapless symmetry protected topological (gSPT) systems are robust to arbitrary symmetry-preserving boundary perturbations and require no fine-tuning beyond closing the bulk gap, leading to unusual surface criticality.
 We also found that symmetry-broken phases proximate in phase space to symmetry-protected topological phases can exhibit dynamical signatures of topological physics.
 This dynamical, symmetry-protected “topological” regime is characterized by anomalously long edge coherence times due to the topological decoration of quasiparticle excitations, even if the underlying zero-temperature ground state is in a nontopological, symmetry-broken state.
-Recently, I have also been working on deconfinement topological phase transitions in disordered gauge theories.
+Recently, I have also been working on deconfinement topological phase transitions in disordered gauge theories, and on symmetry-enriched quantum critical points and phases in disordered systems.

 - Gapless Symmetry Protected Topological Order, T. Scaffidi, D.E.
 Parker and R. Vasseur, Phys.
 Rev. X 7, 041048 (2017).